satya-thirumani/Dragons-Den-UK-Data-analysis/README.md

 - Valuation Requested - Valuation Requested, in GBP

+- Received Offer - Received offer or not, 1-received, 0-not received

+- Accepted Offer - Accepted offer or not, 1-accepted, 0-rejected

-- Got Deal - Got the deal or not,  1-yes, 0-no
+- Deal Successful - Deal Successful/materialized or not,  1-yes, 0-no

 - Total Deal Amount - Total Deal Amount, in GBP, including debt/loan amount